phpbrew/Onion/README.md

 ### PEAR Features not support yet

-Current bundle command does not support PEAR special features like:
+Current `install` command does not support PEAR special features like:

 - PEAR Task: like replace content, rename ... etc
 - PECL installation